 And then there are paradoxical effects, which are presentations of the exact opposite of the intended effects.
 These include increased seizures in people who have epilepsy, irritability, impulsivity, and suicidal ideation and behavior.

 Paradoxical effects occur in much greater frequency in individuals who abuse benzos, those with borderline personality disorder, children, and individuals using high-dose regimens.

 The most common side effects of benzos are drowsiness, dizziness, decreased alertness and concentration, lack of coordination (particularly in the elderly), impairment of driving skills, decreased libido, erectile dysfunction, depression, and disinhibition.
 With intravenous benzo use, hypotension and suppressed breathing may occur.

 Side effects not as likely to present are nausea, appetite change, blurred vision, confusion, euphoria, depersonalization, and nightmares.
 Cases of liver toxicity have been noted, but are very rare.

 If you endure symptoms of depression or have recently abused substances, benzos aren’t for you.
 The same applies to pregnancy.

 Be sure to discuss use, potential use, and cessation with your physician.

 Come back for more

 I think we got off to a great start.
 Can you see why benzodiazepines are dicey business?
-Well, we’re on a roll, so go ahead and dig in to part two, as we talk about benzodiazepine dependence.
+Well, we’re on a roll, so go ahead and dig in to part two, a discussion of benzodiazepine dependence.

-Are you looking for more mood and anxiety disorder reading material?
-Have at the Chipur titles.
+Looking for more Chipur mood and anxiety info and inspiration articles?
+Have at the titles